Author:

 Finally, import this database setup file into the index.ts file:

 In order to work with the database data, you need to set up an entity model.
+Since MongoDB is a document database, the models are created as JSON schemas.

 First, set up an interface that the schema will based on.